 Also, check out our full review of Discover Bank.

-The 7 Best No-Fee Checking Accounts to Get in 2019
+The 7 Best No-Fee Checking Accounts of 2019

 Why shell out money when you don't have to?